PeachDoughnut/Mendelian-Punnett-Squares/README.md

 # Mendelian-Punnett-Squares
 Full random assortment of genes (Mendelian) in a Punnett Square.
 Matrix multiplication w/ extra steps.

 Incredibly Simple Mendelian Inheritance in a python script.
 Made for biology class (as a homework tool).
-Due to this ad hoc nature, it is specific (ad hoc), and not incredibly flexible.
+Due to this ad hoc nature, it is specific (ad hoc!), and not incredibly flexible.

 Features:
   1. Matrix multiplication with extra steps - randomly assorts (Mendelian assortion) string-like objects (genes) in a matrix, with particular strings (alleles) always partnered together (exception: see point 5.).
 E.g.: "R" + "Y" + "y" + "r" = "RrYy" and not "RYyr" (R/r alleles are always part of the "R" gene regardless, in the string output it is represented as being written side-by-side.
 I.e. "R" + "Y" + "y" + "r" = "Rr" + "Yy" == "RrYy"). - Unlike numerical multiplication which is commutative and where in that sense: orders simply get lost in matrix multiplication.